StanGirard/Primates-Jekyll/_posts/2020-01-25-brave-a-web-browser-that-pays-its-users-and-respects-privacy.md

 <iframe src="https://player.vimeo.com/video/371512354?color=fb542b&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 [Brave](https://brave.com/pri301) has probably given me one of the most awesome browsing experience have ever had.
+Even thought it is based on Chromium, i've had astounishing results browsing.

+My daily browser went from Chrome to [Brave](https://brave.com/pri301) without hesitation.
+And because [Brave](https://brave.com/pri301) is built on top on chromium, all the plugins I used to have on Chrome are compatible with it.

 ### High anonymity and security